$\mathbf{\Omega_1\Omega_2}$-$\mathbf{\Lambda}$CDM: A promising phenomenological extension of the standard model of

 \section{Abstract}

 We investigate a phenomenological extension of the standard $\Lambda$CDM framework, the $\Omega_1\Omega_2$-$\Lambda$CDM model, in which the total energy density of the universe is expanded in powers of $1+z$.
-This parameterization recovers the standard $\Lambda$CDM framework and contributes two additional terms, $\Omega_1(1+z)$ and $\Omega_2(1+z)^2$, in the dark energy sector, alongside the cosmological constant, leading to a physically interpretable and observationally testable dynamics of effective dark energy.
+This parameterization recovers the standard $\Lambda$CDM scenario and contributes two additional terms, $\Omega_1(1+z)$ and $\Omega_2(1+z)^2$, in the dark energy sector, alongside the cosmological constant, leading to a physically interpretable and observationally testable dynamics of effective dark energy.
 Using Planck cosmic microwave background (CMB) data, we find that the model allows increased freedom in the late-time expansion history while preserving the standard early-universe physics.
-When DESI baryon acoustic oscillation (BAO) data are included in the analysis, the inferred Hubble constant is $H_0 = 69.74 \pm 0.77~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ (68\% CL), which is consistent with recent Tip of the Red Giant Branch (TRGB) measurements from the Carnegie--Chicago Hubble Program (CCHP).
+When DESI baryon acoustic oscillation (BAO) data are included, the inferred Hubble constant is $H_0 = 69.74 \pm 0.77~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ (68\% CL), which is consistent with recent Tip of the Red Giant Branch (TRGB) measurements from the Carnegie--Chicago Hubble Program (CCHP).
+This agreement indicates internal consistency between Planck CMB, DESI BAO, and TRGB-based measurements across a wide redshift range.
 The reconstructed dark energy equation of state exhibits a smooth transition across the phantom divide followed by asymptotic de Sitter behavior, leading to modified late-time dynamics of universe while maintaining standard early-time cosmology.
 Overall, our results demonstrate that controlled late-time deviations from $\Lambda$CDM can improve cosmological concordance.